 Hiring a freelance book editor is a big help, but unfortunately most novels need several rounds of editing—an expensive endeavor, especially since it’s impossible to know if you’ll ever make that money back in royalties.
 Some freelance editors won’t even work with you until your writing has reached a certain level.

 But what if taking one online writing class could make you less dependent on editors, sharpen your skills and instincts, and help you to save time and money?

-In Book Editing Blueprint, your mission is to learn how to do a thorough developmental and line edit, to clean up your manuscript, and to create a solid action plan.
+In Book Editing Blueprint, your mission is to learn how to do a thorough developmental edit, line edit, and copyedit and to create a solid action plan.
 By the end of this course, you’ll have prepared a detailed editorial report outlining your book’s strengths, weaknesses, and strategies to fix the problems, and will be armed with a simple self-editing checklist to guide you through your revisions.

 You’ll learn through 10 easy-to-understand modules that get straight to the point.